Does a Consultant Need an Office?

 The Cons of a Home Office

-- While I mentioned that consultants are certainly more predisposed to meeting face to face at a client's office, there are certain times where clients need to meet with you in your workspace.
-In that event, having some sort of office space is basically unavoidable--inviting a client to your home can destroy a good professional repertoire.
+- While consultants are certainly more predisposed to meeting face to face at a client's office, there are certain times where clients need to meet with you in your workspace.
+In that event, having some office space is unavoidable.
+Inviting a client to your home can destroy an excellent professional repertoire.

 While the pros and cons of working from home certainly stack up well against one another, there are alternatives to deciding on a single option.
 For instance, moving to a physical office space doesn't necessarily mean you have to break your bank.
 Many consultants take advantage of virtual office space.
 Internet applications like Skype, Google Hangouts, and GoToMeeting can supplement a conference room very well, and often provide distinct advantages like screen sharing and rapid file distribution.